AndroidPatch/APatchDocs/docs/install.md

 ::: warning
 Directly flashing is **NOT** supported customizing SuperKey!
 Instead, SuperKey will be set as a combination with random numbers and letters.
-If you need customize SuperKey, please go to APatch manager after booting and repatch to reset SuperKey.
+If you need customize SuperKey, please go to APatch Manager after booting and repatch to reset SuperKey.
 :::

 ## Uninstall